jegilles/SSHS-Python/README.md

 # pySSHS
  Python toolbox for the scale-space histogram segmentation

+Can be installed via pip:
+pip install pySSHS

 This toolbox implements the algorithm described in J.Gilles, K.Heal, "A parameterless scale-space approach to find meaningful modes in histograms - Application to image and spectrum segmentation".
 International Journal of Wavelets, Multiresolution and Information Processing, Vol.12, No.6, 1450044-1--1450044-17, December 2014

 ArXiV: https://arxiv.org/abs/1401.2686